Documentation Index

 • Maximum columns: 16,384

 If a Table result set exceeds Excel’s maximum row limit of 1,048,576 rows or 16,384 columns, the Table is not rendered.
 In this case, a warning message prompts you to restrict the Selection or otherwise reduce the size of the resulting dataset.
+The Excel row limit is also the limit of a worksheet’s capacity.
+If a Table approaches the end of an Excel worksheet an error message appears and you must reconfigure or move the Table to fit the worksheet limits.

 This limitation applies during: